Johannesburg: Sports

 Johannesburg's most popular sports by participation are association football, cricket, rugby union, and running.
 Early each Sunday morning, tens of thousands of runners gather to take part in informal runs organised by several athletic clubs.

-The city has several football clubs in the Premier Soccer League (PSL) and the National First Division.
-In the PSL, the top Johannesburg teams are all fierce rivals and include Kaizer Chiefs (nicknamed Amakhosi), Orlando Pirates (nicknamed the Buccaneers), Moroka Swallows and Wits University (nicknamed the Clever Boys).
-They are based at the city's FNB, Orlando, Dobsonville and Bidvest stadiums.
+The city has several football clubs in the Premiership and the National First Division.
+In the Premiership, the top Johannesburg teams are all fierce rivals and include Kaizer Chiefs (nicknamed Amakhosi) and Orlando Pirates (nicknamed the Buccaneers).
+They are based at the city's FNB and Orlando stadiums.
 Several large-scale league and cup games are played at Soccer City the venue of the 2010 FIFA World Cup final.
 First Division teams are Jomo Cosmos and FC AK.
 Katlehong City and Alexandra United, play at Alexandra and Reiger Park stadium respectively.

 Cricket is one of the more popular sports.
 In cricket, the Highveld Lions represent Johannesburg, the rest of Gauteng as well as the North West at the Wanderers Stadium which was the venue for the 2003 Cricket World Cup Final in which Australia successfully defended their title against India.
 Wanderers Stadium hosted what many cricket fans consider the greatest ever ODI match in which South Africa successfully chased down 434 runs.
 They take part in the first class SuperSport Series, the one-day MTN Domestic Championship and the Twenty20 Ram Slam T20 Challenge.
 Johannesburg also hosted matches from and the final of the 2007 ICC World Twenty20, in which India beat Pakistan in the final.

 The Lions, formerly the Cats, represent Johannesburg, North West and Mpumalanga in the United Rugby Championship competition, which includes teams from South Africa, Ireland, Italy, Scotland and Wales.
 The Golden Lions compete in the Currie Cup, which they have won on ten occasions.
-They are housed at Ellis Park Stadium, which also hosted the IRB 1995 Rugby World Cup Final, in which the South African Springboks defeated the New Zealand All Blacks.
+They are housed at Ellis Park Stadium, which also hosted the 1995 Rugby World Cup final, in which the South African Springboks defeated the New Zealand All Blacks.

 The city's Ticketpro Dome and the Ellis Park Arena hosted two of the three NBA Africa Games.